Yury Dyupin

-Yury Yuryevich Dyupin (Юрий Юрьевич Дюпин; born 17 March 1988) is a Russian football goalkeeper for Sochi.
+Yury Yuryevich Dyupin (Юрий Юрьевич Дюпин; born 17 March 1988) is a Russian former football goalkeeper.

 Club career

 Dyupin made his debut in the Russian Second Division for Dynamo Barnaul on 15 May 2011 in a game against Sibiryak Bratsk.

 On 13 June 2019, he signed a one-year contract with Rubin Kazan.

 On 15 June 2024, Dyupin moved to Krasnodar on a one-season deal.
 Dyupin left Krasnodar on 27 May 2025.

 On 26 July 2025, Dyupin signed a one-season contract with Sochi.

+He suspended his professional career in 2026.

 International career

 He was called up to the Russia national football team for the first time in March 2021 for the World Cup qualifiers against Malta, Slovenia and Slovakia.

 On 11 May 2021, he was included in the preliminary extended 30-man squad for UEFA Euro 2020.
 On 2 June 2021, he was included in the final squad.
 He did not appear in any games as Russia was eliminated at group stage.